medhavi27/password/README.md

 # password
-figuring out a random password generator
+figuring out a random password generator- loosely based on geeks for geeks project (the idea of using random) credit: https://www.geeksforgeeks.org/generating-password-otp-java/